Worsening conditions for Nepal quake survivors. Here's why

 Tuesday, April 28, 2015, 8:15 PM - Even with relief efforts underway in Nepal, recovering from Saturday's devastating earthquake could develop into a race against time, due to the expected impacts of the coming monsoon season.

 The India Meteorological Department just issued their 2015 Monsoon Season forecast last week.
-Monsoon typically lasts from mid-June to mid-September in the region, and based on conditions in the Pacific Ocean, the Indian Ocean and with the weak El Nino in the central Pacific, forecasters are predicting a below-normal season for rainfall this year.
+Monsoon season typically lasts from mid-June to mid-September in the region.
+Based on conditions in the Pacific Ocean, the Indian Ocean and with the weak El Nino in the central Pacific, forecasters are predicting a below-normal season for rainfall this year.

 The mountainous terrain of Nepal already makes it prone to landslides, and these are always a concern for monsoon season.

-As we've written about before, anytime that the pull of gravity becomes stronger than the force of friction that keeps a slope of topsoil in place, that topsoil will move.
+As we've written about before, landslides happen when the pull of gravity becomes stronger than the force of friction that keeps a slope of topsoil in place.

 "The reason that most hillsides remain in place is because of the force of friction acting between all the individual particles of soil, along with the rocks and the tree and plant roots.
 The tighter the soil is packed together, the stronger the force of friction is between the particles, and the more stable the hillside is going to be.
 However, add water to the mix and it changes everything."